 Current Water Quality Results

-The above water quality update is for the testing period from July to December 2021.
+The current level of Lead is 10 parts per billion (ppb) for our last 6 months of testing, Jan-June.
+That is below the federal standard of 15 ppb.
 Additional information about the Lead and Copper Rule and water quality can be found on the historic overview

 Water Quality Reports